Fictious Healthcare professional

 Once daily icon

-Once-daily oral monotherapy
+Once-daily oral regimen

 Time icon